Manny27nyc/Bitcoin_Notarized_SignKit/README.md

-fix/genesis-metadata-restore
-## 🛡️ Bitcoin_Notarized_SignKit
+# 🛡️ Bitcoin_Notarized_SignKit

-# ⚠️ Authorship Notice

-Copyright (c) 2008–2025 Manuel J. Nieves (a.k.a.
-Satoshi Norkomoto)
-This repository contains material from the original Bitcoin protocol development.
-Use of this code is restricted under the following:

-- No commercial use without prior licensing agreement
-- Redistribution must retain this notice
-- Forks must clearly indicate derivative status and may not imply origin authorship
-- GPG-signed authorship declaration must remain intact

-License inquiries: Fordamboy1@gmail.com
-Authorship fingerprint: B4EC 7343 AB0D BF24
- HEAD
-authorship-fix

-> **Official notarized authorship and licensing enforcement repository for the original Bitcoin source and whitepaper.**
+> **Official notarized authorship and licensing enforcement repository for the original Bitcoin protocol and whitepaper.**
-> Verified and cryptographically signed by **Manuel J. Nieves** (a.k.a. *Satoshi Norkomoto*), preserved under strict IP controls.
+> Verified and cryptographically signed by **Manuel J. Nieves** (a.k.a. *Satoshi Norkomoto*) under verifiable public key infrastructure.

 ---